liabri/akitio-server/README.md

 ## Before Updating

-* keep `continents` even though rivers are ugly as fuck — solution is to make the continents bigger!!! ;
+* make `continents`' continents bigger since vanilla rivers are so widespread, if no success just remove (sadly), possibly by adding tectonics.

 ## Eventually